ivanegam/PongWithMe/Final project report.md

 1. Pong mechanics: [PONG Game, Java (fx) Programming Tutorial - YouTube](https://youtu.be/HsQSqFuSTGE)
 1. Project set-up: [Create a new JavaFX project | IntelliJ IDEA](https://www.jetbrains.com/help/idea/javafx.html)
 1. Stopwatch: [Stopwatch With Source Code | JavaFX - YouTube](https://youtu.be/caD6IZszqEk)

+We used a lot of these sources as a good starting point to develop our project.
+Our code now looks very different than a lot of these sources, but it helped us get started.

 #### 5. Statement on the OOAD process for your overall semester project
 1. Implementing patterns pre-determined during the design stage proved challenging.
 While some were obvious (MVC), in other cases we had to learn as we go which patterns were appropriate as we developed the program.